rivasiker/PhaseTypeR/paper/paper.md

 `PhaseTypeR`, a general-purpose and user-friendly R package which contains all key functions &mdash;mean, (co)variance, probability density function, cumulative distribution function, quantile function and random sampling&mdash;
 for both continuous and discrete phase-type distributions.
-Additionally, we also implement reward transformations, together with fuctions for multivariate continuous and multivariate discrete phase-type distributions.
+Importantly, univariate and multivariate reward transformations are implemented for continuous and discrete phase-type distributions.
+Multivariate reward transformations are crucial for applications in population genetics, and, as to demonstrate this, we have included the coalescent with recombination as an example.

 # Statement of need